 New Shimano integrated battery.

 Firstly, and most obviously, is that the battery is now integrated into the down tube.
-It’s not fully internal, and can be removed with an Allen-key in a few seconds for charging or travel.
-From an aesthetics point of view, this internal battery a big win, but it also has handling benefits too, lowering the centre of gravity.
+It’s not fully internal and can be removed with an Allen-key in a few seconds for charging or travel.
+From an aesthetic point of view, this internal battery a big win, but it also has handling benefits too, lowering the centre of gravity.
 Another plus is that you’ve now got a water bottle mount too.

 The battery itself is the first in-tube battery from Shimano.
-The project was a real collaboration between Shimano and Merida; the octagonal shape allows the frame tubes to really wrap closely around the battery’s profile, so the frame can be as sleek as possible.
+The project was a real collaboration between Shimano and Merida; the octagonal shape allows the frame tubes to really wrap closely around the battery’s profile so that the frame can be as sleek as possible.
 Capacity is still 500W/hours, which is the same as the previous Shimano battery.
 In a market where we’re starting to see more batteries with 600 or even 700W/hour capacities, will 500 be enough to satisfy consumers?

-Integrated batteries can degrade from heat build up, which Merida have attempted to counter with some venting around the head tube (Focus use a similar setup) to allow excess heat to escape.
+Integrated batteries can degrade from heat build-up, which Merida have attempted to counter with some venting around the head tube (Focus use a similar setup) to allow excess heat to escape.

 Carbon front end, identical rear end.

-The main frame is now carbon, which allowed Merida more freedom in terms of battery integration, better aesthetics, as well as making for a stiffer front end.
+The mainframe is now carbon, which allowed Merida more freedom in terms of battery integration, better aesthetics, as well as making for a stiffer front end.
 The move to carbon was not about saving weight in this instance, with the new bike coming in at the same weight as its alloy predecessor.

 The rear end is alloy and identical to the previous model, which is fine with us!
-We never had an issue with the construction of the rear end on our eOne-Sixty test bike, and carrying this frame element over helps reduce costs and manufacturing complexity.
+We never had an issue with the construction of the back end on our eOne-Sixty test bike, and carrying this frame element over helps reduce costs and manufacturing complexity.

-Yep, the ‘mullet bike’ (it should really be frullet) is a thing now.
+Yep, the ‘mullet bike’ (it should be frullet) is a thing now.
 The Merida gets a 29er wheel up front with a 2.5″ tyre, and a 27.5″ wheel out back with 2.6″ rubber.
 The concept is that a bigger wheel up front gives you the confidence, grip and roll-over you want, but a smaller wheel out back preserves manoeuvrability.
 With World Cup downhill racers proving that the concept works, expect to see more bikes mixing it up.

 Shimano motor system.

-Shimano’s e8000 motor needs no introduction and it gets the nod once again from Merida.
-Some of the lower priced eOne-Sixty models get the new, cheaper e7000 motor too.
+Shimano’s e8000 motor needs no introduction, and it gets the nod once again from Merida.
+Some of the lower-priced eOne-Sixty models get the new, cheaper e7000 motor too.